 The Hartley Learning Centre

 All Year 7 classes receive a thorough induction into how the Learning Centre works, and fortnightly visits, for reading and borrowing, are an established part of the English curriculum in Year 7.
 Reading for pleasure is actively promoted with students exploring their own reader identity and having the freedom and choice to select and try new genres in their own time and at their own pace.
+They are also introduced to how to find non-fiction books and resources to enhance their understanding of other subjects or just feed their curiosity.

 Portable Magic our Book Delivery Service-where students can request a book from the Library online, to be delivered to their form room, or collected from the Library.